Find your perfect tour

 • excellent contacts with the CTMA (Chinese Tibetan Mountaineering Association)

-• individual participation (conditions and options)
+• individual preperationa and participation options

 • international group of participants

-• an average of 8-10 participants per team
+• an average of 8-12 participants per team

-Our leaders, local agencies and Sherpas have been working together for over 20 years.
+Our leaders, local agencies, and Sherpas have been working together for over 20 years.
 On the classic Tibet expedition, we travel as a group from Kathmandu, Nepal.
 Individual solutions are possible if you have less time or a special request.
 The CTMA is responsible for all official mountain matters in Tibet.
 Our years of experience in dealing with the authority and its staff help ensure a smooth logistics process.

-Itinerary Everest North (54 Days)
+Itinerary Everest North (51 Days)

 Planned Itinerary